jawah/urllib3.future/docs/advanced-usage.rst

 Using newly added ``cert_data`` and ``key_data`` arguments in ``HTTPSConnection``, ``HTTPSPoolConnection`` and ``PoolManager``. you will be capable of passing the certificate along with its key without getting nowhere near your filesystem.

-.. warning:: When connected to a TLS over TCP, this is only supported with Linux, FreeBSD, and OpenBSD.
-When connected over QUIC (e.g. HTTP/3) it is broadly supported.

 This feature compensate for the complete removal of ``pyOpenSSL``.

 You may give your certificate to urllib3.future this way::